 legal resources necessary to hold negligent facilities accountable.

-Westminster Village Health (SFF) Abuse and Neglect Attorneys
+Westminster Village Health (SFF) Abuse and Neglect Lawyers

 To ensure the public remains fully aware of the care that every nursing facility provides in Delaware, both state and federal regulatory agencies conduct routine surveys at every nursing facility statewide.
 When surveyors working for Centers for Medicare and Medicaid Services (CMS) identify serious deficiencies and violations, the nursing home is required to make corrections promptly.
 Any failure to improve the level of care the nursing home provides or failure to revise their policies and procedures could result in financial penalties and cause the residents health consequences.